 "I am so sorry, Hughes," Roy said, fingers still spread about his chin and jaw.
 "We didn't think either of us were sick."

 Hughes gave a casual optimistic shrug.
 "Could be something he ate."
 Roy left for the bathroom with a friendly smile to Hughes.
 He had seen Ed eat a lot of things, in massive quantities, and in odd combinations, so he felt fully confident it was not the food.

 Ed followed Gracia to the small full bath.
 She had decorated it with flowers and matching accessories.
 The towels were a faint blue, and over the back of the toilet and vanity there were decorative blue vases with complimenting bouquets.
 The shower curtain was the same sky color with tiny white blossoms peppered around it.
-It was a small quaint room, and everywhere between the home décor were small little girl belongings.
+It was a small quaint room, and everywhere was small little girl belongings.
 A tiny pink toothbrush, a towel littered with printed hearts, sparkling hair clips, and a tube of fake lipstick.

 Ed stood alongside the sink with Gracia digging through her medicine cabinet.
 Her eyes were barely open and she wore the constant faint smile of someone so exhausted they found everything pleasing.

 "Okay Ed, let's see what I got.
 What's bothering you, your throat?" she asked, showing Ed a small bottle with red medication.

 Ed shook his head.
 "My stomach."
 That was what felt bad and was growing increasingly worse at an alarming rate.
 "And do you have a thermometer?
 I really need to make sure I am not running a fever."